brycegit/brycegit.github.io/src/pages/es2019/index.md

 ---
-title: A Quick Overview of ES2019
+title: A quick overview of ES2019
 date: "2019-08-03T16:23:15.075Z"
 ---